Standard 7 of the Care Certificate takes an in-depth look at privacy and dignity.

-An individual may get a better understanding of their options if you help them to arrange for other people with expertise or experience to talk to them about it.
+An individual may better understand their options if you help them arrange for other people with expertise or experience to talk to them about it.
 This could be someone with specialist knowledge such as a doctor, nurse or financial adviser or someone with experience, such as an individual that has had to make the same or similar choice in the past.

 Activity 7.3b & 7.3c